rihteri/clj-xsd/README.md

 guess the structure of your document.
 Or if the schema is too hard for this little library to understand.
 The internal format is not stable.

+You can attach custom parsers for simple- and complex types.
+See com.vincit.clj-xsd.parser.custom.* for examples.
+There is also a generic order-preserving parser which can read sequences with nested groups without losing the element order.

+You can also attach post-processing functions which are invoked every time an element of a specific type is processed.

 ## Things that may work
 * producing clojure data structures with namespaced keys
 * some simple types - like xs:integer - will have the correct type in the deserialization result